beebowman/StepperMotorDM332TLeadshine/README.md

 This Github repository folder contains Arduino code that you can use to control a NEMA 23 stepper motor that has been hooked up to a DM332T Leadshine Digital Stepping Driver (Micro Stepper Driver).
 A micro stepper driver is useful for ensuring very precise control of a stepper motor, since it has the option of setting the pulse/rev (number of pulses per revolution) for the motor so that you can move very fast or very slow and control exactly how many revolutions to turn.

-Credit:
+Credits:
-//Credit to here for IR receiver code: https://roboticsbackend.com/arduino-ir-remote-controller-tutorial-setup-and-map-buttons/
+Here's where I got the IR receiver code: https://roboticsbackend.com/arduino-ir-remote-controller-tutorial-setup-and-map-buttons/
-//Credit to here for NEMA connection to motor driver: https://vslot-poland.com/how-to-connet-arduino-to-nema
+Here's where I got code to setup NEMA connection to motor driver: https://vslot-poland.com/how-to-connet-arduino-to-nema

 **YOU WILL NEED: **